-Securing an apprenticeship can be quite daunting and is very different to applying for a full-time course because to enter onto an apprenticeship programme you need to be employed as an apprentice, and that job position has to be relevant to the apprenticeship programme you choose.
+Securing an apprenticeship can be quite daunting and it is very different to applying for a full-time course.
+To start an apprenticeship programme you need to be employed as an apprentice, and that job position has to be relevant to the apprenticeship programme you choose.

 To help you through the process we have put together the below step-by-step guide which will provide you with all the information and useful links you will need to find, apply and secure your apprenticeship.

-You don’t have to wait until you see an apprenticeship job advertised, you can be proactive and approach the employer yourself – you just never know who might be looking to recruit an apprentice and when!
+You don’t have to wait until you see an apprenticeship role advertised, you can be proactive and approach the employer yourself.
+You just never know who might be looking to recruit an apprentice and when!